Stuka Jr.

-Omar Alvarado García (born July 17, 1979), better known by his ring name Stuka Jr., is a Mexican luchador (or professional wrestler), who works for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL), where he is a member of the Los Guerreros Laguneros stable.
+Omar Alvarado García (born July 17, 1979), better known by his ring name Stuka Jr., is a Mexican professional wrestler who works for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL), where he is a member of the Los Guerreros Laguneros stable.
 Stuka Jr. is not, despite what the name indicates, the son of luchador Stuka, but is actually Stuka's younger brother.

 For years, Stuka Jr. formed a team with Fuego, known as Los Bombadieros ("The Bombardiers"), who collectively held the CMLL Arena Coliseo Tag Team Championship for a record four and a half years.
 He is a one-time NWA World Historic Light Heavyweight Champion, a one-time Occidente Light Heavyweight Champion and a one-time Mexican National Trios Champion (with Metro and Máscara Dorada).
-He is also the winner of the 2014 and 2022 Reyes del Aire ("King of the air") tournaments.
-He has spent the majority of his career as a luchador enmascarado, and lost a Lucha de Apuestas match to Atlantis Jr., after which he was forced to unmask and reveal his birth name.
-His mask was styled to look like aviator goggles and an early 20th-century pilot helmet and his tights include designs representing the Luftwaffe's Balkenkreuz insignia, reflecting the Stuka dive bomber from which his name is taken.
+He is also the winner of the 2014 and 2022 Reyes del Aire ("Kings of the Air") tournaments.
+He has spent the majority of his career wrestling under a mask, styled to look like aviator goggles and an early 20th-century pilot helmet; his tights include designs representing the Luftwaffe's Balkenkreuz insignia, reflecting the Stuka dive bomber from which his name is taken.
+In September 2022, he lost a Lucha de Apuestas ("bet match") to Atlantis Jr., after which he was forced to unmask and reveal his birth name.
+He has also wrestled in Japan for New Japan Pro-Wrestling (NJPW), and in the United States for Ring of Honor (ROH).

 Personal life

 Stuka Jr. was born on July 17, 1974, in the Lagunero town of Gómez Palacio, Durango in Mexico.
-His father was a luchador known under the ring name Oso García ("Bear García").
+His father was a professional wrestler known under the ring name Oso García ("Bear García").
 His 15-year older brother Joel García had already made his professional wrestling debut by the time Stuka Jr. was born, using the name "Stuka".
 His other brothers followed in his footsteps, working under the ring names "Oso Negro" ("Black Bear") and Dandy García.

 Professional wrestling career

+Early career (2002–2005)

-Stuka Jr. made his professional wrestling debut in 2002, (Note: Some sources list a "Stuka Jr." wrestling in the 1990s, which is believed to be a wrestler generally known as "Stuka II", who occasionally was billed as "Stuka Jr.") after training with his older brother Stuka as well as local trainer El Moro.
+Stuka Jr. made his professional wrestling debut in 2002, (Note: Some sources list a "Stuka Jr." wrestling in the 1990s, which is believed to be a wrestler generally known as "Stuka II", who occasionally was billed as "Stuka Jr.") after training with his older brother Stuka and local trainer El Moro.
 He adopted the ring name Stuka Jr., inspired by his brother, adopting a ring outfit adorned with the German Luftwaffe's Balkenkreuz insignia and a mask fashioned to look like aviator goggles and a helmet, avoiding the use of Nazi insignias on his ring gear.
 His first confirmed match was on February 27, 2002, where he teamed with Gigolo and La Parka to defeat El Texano, Jerry Estrada and Máscara Maligna (Stuka under a different mask).
-Initially, the Stuka brothers teamed together, winning the Northern Mexico Tag Team Championship not long after Stuka Jr. made his wrestling debut.
+Initially, the Stuka brothers teamed together, winning the Northern Mexico Tag Team Championship not long after Stuka Jr.'s wrestling debut.